Managing herbicide resistance in cereal crops

 Chickweed Stellaria media may develop resistance

-Sulfonylurea herbicides such as chlorsulfuron are used extensively in cereal crops throughout the world, but unfortunately resistance to these herbicides can develop quite quickly within weed species (Rahman et al. 2001).
-In the early 1990s in Southland populations of chickweed (Stellaria media) were found that had developed resistance to chlorsulfuron (which is sold in products such as Glean, Basis, Centric and Tackle) after 10-12 years of using this herbicide annually on cereal crops (Bourdôt 1996).
-This resistance has now also developed in chickweed in other parts of New Zealand such as Canterbury.
-A strategy for managing this problem has previously been published for New Zealand conditions (Harrington 2005).
+Sulfonylurea herbicides such as chlorsulfuron are Group B herbicides used extensively in cereal crops throughout the world, but unfortunately resistance to these herbicides can develop quite quickly within weed species (Rahman et al. 2001).
+In the early 1990s in Southland, populations of chickweed (Stellaria media) were found that had developed resistance to chlorsulfuron (which is sold in products such as Glean, Basis, Centric and Tackle) after 10-12 years of using this herbicide annually on cereal crops (Bourdôt 1996).
+This resistance has since developed in chickweed in other parts of New Zealand such as Canterbury.
+A strategy for managing this problem has previously been published for New Zealand conditions (Harrington 2005) and is summarised below.

 Resistance management and prevention strategy